foundata/oci-fedora41-itt/README.md

    ```bash
    podman run --detach --systemd=always oci-fedora41-itt:latest "/usr/sbin/init"
    ```
-   Note: On SELinux-enabled systems, systemd attempts to write to the cgroup filesystem, which is typically denied by default security policies.
-To allow this operation, you must enable the `container_manage_cgroup` boolean on the host system: `sudo setsebool -P container_manage_cgroup 1`
+   Note: **On SELinux-enabled systems**, systemd attempts to write to the cgroup filesystem, which is typically denied by default security policies.
+To allow this operation, you must **enable the `container_manage_cgroup` boolean** on the host system: `sudo setsebool -P container_manage_cgroup 1`
 4. You can now work with the container, e.g. open a Bash terminal:
    ```bash
    podman ps